JustinLinKK/modulus-wave-equation/README.md

 ## :Construction: ToDo ##

-:Donkey: Find the proper Plotter for the 3D example in vaildation;\
+- Find the proper Plotter for the 3D example in vaildation;
-:Donkey: Update all the comment in the code line;\
+- Update all the comment in the code line;
-:Donkey: Find the proper way to post process the result in ParaView;\
+- Find the proper way to post process the result in ParaView;

 ## :rocket: Technologies ##